Can you withdraw large amounts of cash from a bank?

 You may withdraw large amounts of cash from your bank at any time.
 Large amounts of money may be reported to the IRS or take time for the bank to put together.
 To withdraw money, perform a normal withdrawal or talk to the bank manager.

-Generally, amounts over $10,000 will be reported to the IRS.
-The bank has a legal obligation to report large transactions in order to prevent illegal activity, like money laundering.
+Generally, banks will report transaction amounts over $10,000 to the IRS.
+The bank must legally report large transactions to prevent illegal activity, like money laundering.

 What are bank rules on cash withdrawal?